Volt Europa

 Volt Europa (known mononymously as Volt) is a transnational pro-European and federalist European political movement.
 It operates as a pan-European umbrella for subsidiary parties sharing the same name and branding.

 Volt aligns its political positions across Europe, presenting a common, pan-European manifesto.
 In the 2019 European Parliament elections, Volt ran in eight member states with a shared platform, emphasising solutions to supranational challenges, such as climate change, defense, energy policy, migration, economic inequality, terrorism, welfare, and the technological evolution of the labor market.
 The party advocates for a stronger, more integrated European Union, with the long-term goal of creating a federal Europe.
 Additionally, Volt endorses the formation of a European army, joint European debt and taxes, nuclear energy including the construction of new nuclear power plants, and stronger economic solidarity between the EU member states.

 Initially using the slogan "Neither left nor right", Volt is now generally perceived as centrist or centre-left, with a core focus on evidence-based policy and best-practice sharing among EU countries and municipalities.
 It campaigns on these principles in both local and national elections.

 Founded in March 2017, Volt's first national subsidiary party was established in Hamburg, Germany, a year later.
 Since then, Volt has developed local teams in all EU member states, as well as in non-EU countries like Albania, Switzerland, Kosovo, Ukraine, and the United Kingdom.
-Volt subsidiaries are now registered political parties in many of these countries, most recently expanding to Cyprus and Romania.
+Volt subsidiaries are now registered political parties in many of these countries, most recently expanding to Cyprus, Romania and Slovenia.

 Despite its organisation and being referred to as a "European party" or "transnational party", Volt does not yet meet the requirements to register as a European political party.